 The Special Use District regulations are not clear in establishing intended development objectives for this area resulting in market uncertainty which, combined with the lack of utilities, creates significant deterrent to potential development.
 In addition, requirements of the Planned Unit Business District (PUBD) overlay zoning, which requires 25-50 acres, 40% open space, and a special permit for major uses, are also quite restrictive.
 This location has perhaps the town's best direct access from the Interstate highway, but lacks municipal sewer and has numerous existing residential uses that create potential conflicts with future commercial or industrial uses.
 This location is considered well-suited for either tourism related uses or manufacturing/distribution sites, but not both concurrently.
-It is recommended that the town consider the following changes for this area.
+It is recommended that the town consider the following changes for this area:

-- > Revise zoning in Special Use District to clarify economic development priorities - Decide if the district will focus on entertainment/recreation or manufacturing and warehouse/distribution - > Restrict non-contributing uses (e.g. do not allow residential uses) - Develop plans to extend water and sewer to district once town's wastewater plan has been completed and plant capacity issues are resolved - Identify financing sources including DIF, grants, user financed and town bonding support

-- Revise regulations to allow development by right (minimize special permit requirements) at reasonable density to encourage investment and finance of required utilities - ➤ If municipal sewer cannot be extended to the district within a reasonable timeframe, permitted density will need to adjusted accordingly
+- Revise zoning in Special Use District to clarify economic development priorities: - Decide if the district will focus on entertainment/recreation, manufacturing or healthcare/medical - Restrict non-contributing uses (e.g. do not allow residential uses) - Address water service and wastewater treatment within the district once plant capacity issues are resolved and groundwater discharge options have been explored - Identify financing sources including DIF, grants, user financed and town bonding support - Revise regulations to allow development by right (minimize special permit requirements) at reasonable density to encourage investment and finance of required utilities - If municipal sewer cannot be extended to the district within a reasonable time-frame, permitted density will need to adjusted accordingly